01908 605027

 Early Reading

 interpret text.
-Teachers also plan for children to access unfamiliar and challenging text.
-Through their teaching, they enable pupils to develop their ability to explain their comprehension of that text.
+Teachers also plan for children to access unfamiliar and challenging texts.
+Through their teaching, they enable pupils to develop the ability to explain their comprehension of that text.

-The level of planned and intentional support is reduced progressively when assessment confirms that pupils are developing the appropriate levels of fluency and comprehension, and motivation.
+The level of planned and intentional support is reduced progressively when assessment confirms that pupils are developing the appropriate levels of fluency, comprehension, and motivation.
+Please see our dedicated "Early Reading/Phonics" page for more information.

 Reading